All Episodes

 And then what happened was because scientists had such good reputations and priests were losing their reputations, the government started paying scientists to harness their good reputation and turn them into new high cult leaders of the mystery religion, if that makes sense.

-Thanks, Van Sauk, for this remark.
+Yeah, that's thanks for this remark.

-Sorry, there's almost nothing less scientific than what's going on at the moment.
+Is there going to be a Well, there's almost nothing, sorry, there's almost nothing less scientific than what's going on at the moment.

-I'm purely talking about appearances, of course.
+I'm purely, I'm purely talking about appearances, of course.

-It is being sold by science, and that's when the accuracy ends.
+It is being sold by science and that's when the accuracy ends.

 But what I'm wondering is whether there is going to be a next big thing after this.

-See, this is a funny thing.
+See, this is the funny thing.

-You're the overcomplicated, the complication guy, right?
+You're the overcomplicated, you're the complication guy, right?

 So I think we've got a huge chunk of information to process and absorb here, right?